I am Dr. Natalia Balyasnikova (she/она/ella).

 A scholar, a community activist, and an adventure seeking globe-trotter.

-I work as an Assistant Professor of Adult Learning and Education at York University (Toronto, Canada).
+I work as an Associate Professor of Adult Learning and Education at York University (Toronto, Canada).
 Throughout my international academic and professional journey, I have always been interested in exploring how societal systems influence educational paths.
 My current focus is on language learning of older immigrants through research and development of educational initiatives that bridge languages, cultures, and ages.

 Credentials